 Vaccination also reduces the risk of you carrying the bacteria and so protects other people around you.
-You may have had a MenC vaccination as a baby and again more recently but this will not protect you against other meningococcal groups.
-Even if you recently had the MenC vaccine, for example in school, you should still get the MenACWY vaccine.
-The MenACWY vaccine will increase your protection against MenC and help to protect you against three other meningococcal groups (A, W and Y).
 It is still important to know the signs and symptoms of meningitis and septicaemia (see pages 9 and 10) because there are many other bacteria that can also cause these illnesses, including the group B strain, which is not covered by this vaccination.